U.S. District Court Outreach Program for Middle School and High School Students

 Spokane: Laura Barragan, 509-458-3426, Laura_Barragan@waed.uscourts.govYakima: Pam Howard, 509-573-6606, Pam_Howard@waed.uscourts.govRichland: Laura Barragan, 509-458-3426, Laura_Barragan@waed.uscourts.gov

-Attached you will find a pamphlet announcing an essay and video contest open to high school students in the western United States and Pacific Islands.
-The U.S. District Court for the Eastern District of Washington will conduct preliminary judging for the contest.
-The top three finishers in the essay and video competitions at the district level will go on to compete in the Ninth Circuit contest.
-To be eligible to compete in the local contest, students must reside in one of these counties: Adams, Asotin, Benton, Chelan, Columbia, Douglas, Ferry, Franklin, Garfield, Grant, Kittitas, Klickitat, Lincoln, Okanogan, Pend Oreille, Spokane, Stevens, Walla Walla, Whitman, and Yakima.
-For more information about the district contest, please contact: Laura Barragan at (509) 458-3426, or by email at firstname.lastname@example.org.
+The Ninth Circuit hosts an annual essay and video contest open to high school students in the Western United States and Pacific Islands.
+These contests are announced in January with specific topic areas, guidelines and deadlines.
+The United States District Court for the Eastern District of Washington hosts a local component to this Circuit-wide contest whereby students residing in one of the following counties may submit their essay and/or video for local judging: Adams, Asotin, Benton, Chelan, Columbia, Douglas, Ferry, Franklin, Garfield, Grant, Kittitas, Klickitat, Lincoln, Okanogan, Pend Oreille, Spokane, Stevens, Walla Walla, Whitman, and Yakima.
+The top three essays and videos are then submitted to the Circuit contest.
+For more information about this district contest, please contact Laura Barragan at (509) 458-3426, or by email at firstname.lastname@example.org.

 The Sobriety Treatment and Education Program [STEP] is a reentry program for individuals on federal supervision who have substance addictions.

 Mission: The mission of the STEP Program is to identify high-risk, high-need persons under supervision and utilizing a collaborative justice model, conduct a program following evidence based practices to facilitate reentry of the person into the community as a clean and sober, crime-free individual.